Adult Jewish Education Program

 Early Bird Special: Register early and save!
 Please note that places are limited and will be reserved on a ‘first pay, first served basis’.
-All reservations received and accepted at least one week prior to the start of the course will get a $10 discount.
-The Early Bird fee for this 4-week course is $75/student (regular fee $85).
+All reservations received and accepted by April 20, 2021 will get a $15 discount.
+The Early Bird fee for this 6-week course is $130/student (regular fee $145).

 Early Bird Special: Register early and save!
 Please note that places are limited and will be reserved on a ‘first pay, first served basis’.
-All reservations received and accepted at least one week prior to the start of the course will get a $10 discount.
+All reservations received and accepted by September 28, 2021 will get a $10 discount.
 The Early Bird fee for this 6-week course is $99/student (regular fee $109).

 Pre – pandemic, Shlomo Schwartzberg was regularly offering courses at Ryerson’s Life Institute and the University of Toronto’s School of Continuing Studies, as well as various courses to a number of JCCs.
 He is also the co-founder of and writer for the noted online cultural website Critics at Large (www.criticsatlarge.ca).